angular-es/Angular-es/aio-es/content/guide/setup.md

 {@a download}

-## ダウンロード
+## Descargar
-<a href="https://github.com/angular/quickstart/archive/master.zip" title="クイックスタートシードリポジトリをダウンロード">クイックスタートシードをダウンロード</a>
+<a href="https://github.com/angular/quickstart/archive/master.zip" title="Descargar the QuickStart seed repository">Descargar the QuickStart seed</a>
-し、あなたのプロジェクトフォルダーの中に解凍します。そして残りのステップを次のターミナルコマンドで実行します。
+and unzip it into your project folder.
+Then perform the remaining steps with these terminal commands.

 <code-example language="sh" class="code-shell">